 It didn't take me a lot of time to come up with the sentences.
 Ever since I moved back to Aruba, I spent a lot of time feeling the energy of our culture and contemplating on the elements I feel shape this island.
 A short meditation led to a poem I believe summarizes my interpretation of the Aruban identity and how friendships are formed here.
 We are proud and fanatic yet open and flexible.
 Our past does not define us nor does it limit us, rather it guides us in being dynamic.
-It allows us to recognize joy in others and encourages us to welcome happiness in all its forms:
+It allows us to recognize joy in others and encourages us to welcome happiness in all forms:

 Un dia lo bo compronde mi orguyo,